Frequently Asked Questions About Christianity, Answered Honestly!

 - "Ye shall keep my statutes.
 Thou shalt not let thy cattle gender with a diverse kind: thou shalt not sow thy field with mingled seed: neither shall a garment mingled of linen and woollen come upon thee."

-The people of Israel were a Covenanted people that were separated unto sanctification in the service of God.
-And these laws were designed to keep them mindful of that separation, a sign of their distinctness as God’s holy people.
-Linen is from a plant (often flax) fiber, while wool is from animal fiber.
-When you interweave these fibers, you are mixing two very diverse kinds.
-It signifies mixing righteousness with unrighteousness.
-We may compare scripture with scripture and consider the declaration of God concerning the offerings of Cain and Abel.
-Cain brought a plant offering, and Abel brought an animal offering, and it is no coincidence that God did not favor Cain's offering, while favoring Abel's offering.
+The people of Israel were a covenanted people, a people of promise (Romans 9:4) that were separated unto sanctification for the service of God.
+And these laws were designed to keep them mindful of that separation, a sign of their peculiar distinctness as God’s holy people.
+These threads were distinctive, because linen is from a plant (often flax) fiber, while wool is from animal fiber.
+When you interweave these fibers, you are mixing two very diverse kinds together as one.
+God used this as an example that signifies mixing righteousness with unrighteousness.
+When we compare scripture with scripture, we can also see this illustrated in the declaration of God concerning the offerings brought before Him by Cain and Abel.
+Cain brought a plant offering, and Abel brought an animal offering, and it is no coincidence that God did not favor Cain's offering, but favored the offering that Abel had brought.
+One unschooled in scripture might presume it arbitrary, but God is painting a portrait of an offering of righteousness and unrighteousness.

 Genesis 4:3-05